renan-/reviser/README.md

 To create a new workspace in the current directory, simply run the following command in a terminal:

 	reviser init .

+	Create		res
+	Create		type
+	Create		config.yml

+You see reviser has created *res* and *type/example* folders for you.
-Then you'll have to customize config.yml to your own needs.
+Now you'll have to customize *config.yml* to your own needs, and add a *type/your_project.yml*

 To perform the analysis, simply run: